jagadeesh3110/git_practice/README.md

 # PROJECT_NAME — ML Model API (FastAPI)

 Production-ready template for serving a Machine Learning model as a REST API using **FastAPI**.
-Includes local development, testing, Docker packaging, and deployment guidance.
+Includes local development, testing, Docker packaging, and deployment guidancee.

 ---